Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Low Rank SVD Approximation

 It follows that:

 which simplifies to:

 \end{proof}

 Let us now recall some results we have derived.
-First of all, we have showed that $\tilde{x_1}$, $\tilde{x_2}$ and $\tilde{x_3}$ lead to the same solution.
+First of all, we have shown that $\tilde{x_1}$, $\tilde{x_2}$ and $\tilde{x_3}$ lead to the same solution.
 Numerically, however, one may still observe some differences if they are not run to convergence.
 On the other hand, $\tilde{x_1}$ and $\hat{x_1}$ differ from each other and have the following absolute error bounds with respect to the true solution $\bar{x}$:

 Recall that the difference between the two is in the right hand side: $\hat{x_1}$ uses the un-approximated right hand side, or at least one computed with the wavelet transformed matrix (i.e. $A^T b \approx W^{-1} M^T b$).
 We mention again that one operation with a large $A$ or $M$ is not prohibitively expensive as it can be done by splitting the matrix into small enough blocks.
-For a large matrix, we would typically use $\lambda > 1$.
-In that case, based on the above relations, the solution $\hat{x_1}$ is closer to the true solution $\bar{x}$ when $k$ is taken large enough so that the last singular value $\sigma_{k} < 1$.
-Thus, for a fixed $k$ it may be better to use the approximation $\hat{x_1}$ when the matrix is significantly ill-conditioned, otherwise $\tilde{x_1}$ can be used.
+The plot below in Figure \ref{fig:tildex_hatx_ub_comp_fig} gives us a sense of how the upper bounds behave.
+We plot the fraction:

+as a function of the value of $\sigma_{k+1}$ for two different choices of $\lambda$.
+The fraction \eqref{eq:tildex_hatx_ub_comp_eq} is simply a relative difference between the two upper bounds for the error of the approximate solutions $\hat{x_1}$ and $\tilde{x_1}$.
+From Figure \ref{fig:tildex_hatx_ub_comp_fig}, we may observe that the difference fraction is negative (indicating a lower upper bound error for $\hat{x_1}$) when the value of $\sigma_{k+1}$ is sufficiently small.
+However, if $k$ is not large enough for $\sigma_{k+1}$ to be sufficiently small then the upper bound of $\hat{x_1}$ will be worse than that of $\tilde{x_1}$.
 Another observation about the solution $\hat{x_1}$ compared to $\tilde{x_1}$ (and the other solutions equivalent to it) is that $\hat{x_1}$ for the same choice of $\lambda$ is expected to have a larger norm: